 The menu is perfect for any novice Korean diner as every dish has an English name and corresponding picture.
-The confusing thing is though are the random Chinese dishes on the menu.
+The confusing thing is though, are the random Chinese dishes on the menu.
 (I later find out that there is a large Chinese community in Korea and the owner is Korean-Chinese).
-But don’t let that dilutes the spirit of it of the food here as it’s good, having Korean customers around you is always a good sign too.
+But don’t let that dilute the spirit of it of the food here as it’s good, having Korean customers around you is always a good sign too.

-With any good Korean meal it has to kick-off with good banchan which are a variety of small side dishes which are traditional to have alongside your soup or rice.
+With any good Korean meal it has to kick-off with good banchan which are a variety of small side dishes, usually had alongside your soup or rice.
 And of course some bottles of Hite.

 Fire up the grill!

 Various condiments for your grilled meats – dressed spring onions, garlic, salt dredged in sesame oil, and fermented soy beans (doenjang) and of course some fresh lettuce for wrapping everything up.

 Beef (Rib eye roll) £13.
 Don’t expect butcher-grade 45 day hung beef, but wrapped in lettuce with all the condiments it isn’t a bad bite at all.
 The short-rib has the edge though.

 This is how you do it!